-You've probably noticed that Red Dead Redemption 2 isn't out on PC.
-"Who even needs it anyway?" we say, holding back the extremely real tears.
-"It's just GTA with horses," we yell, like that idea alone isn't amazing.
-This doesn't mean you can't source alternative western experiences on PC, though.
-You might not find animals you can realistically skin in this list, or long monologues from gruff men on horseback, but you'll still find plenty of fun interpretations of a western setting on PC.
-Below, we've collected some games and mods that might be of interest.
+Red Dead Redemption 2 out and we like it quite a bit, but if your trigger fingers are still itching there are a bunch of good western games to play besides The Big One.
+You might not find open worlds as detailed as RDR2's, or animals you can realistically skin in this list, or long monologues from gruff men on horseback, but you'll still find plenty of fun interpretations of a western setting.
+Below, we've collected some games and mods that you cowpokes are sure to enjoy.

 West of Loathing

-One of the funniest games in years on PC, and indeed the recipient of our Comedy GOTY award last year, West of Loathing is a clever spin on traditional RPGs whether you're interested in a western setting or not.
-The tone is set when the game asks you to choose from three classes: Snake Oiler, Cowpuncher and Beanslinger.
+One of the funniest games in years on PC, and indeed the recipient of our Comedy GOTY award of 2017, West of Loathing is a clever spin on traditional RPGs whether you're interested in a western setting or not.
+The tone is set when the game asks you to choose from three classes: Snake Oiler, Cowpuncher, or Beanslinger.
 This is a world that features goblins and skeletons, so it's probably not quite as true to the Old West as Red Dead is.
 Nonetheless, it's absolutely full of genuinely good jokes to discover—taking a curious approach in picking apart its environments and talking to strangers is always rewarded.

 12 is Better Than 6

-"The sun is setting on the Wild West," is how Crytek describes the setting of this part survival game, part competitive FPS, which is slightly more of a horror-themed game than it is a western.
-The designs of the bounty hunter characters and weapons, though, are pretty appealing if you enjoy this sort of backdrop, and don't mind an infusion of supernatural enemies.
-The game's currently in Early Access, and getting a new post-Civil War-set map next week—Lawson Delta, which we covered earlier in the month.
+"The sun is setting on the Wild West," is how Crytek describes the setting of Hunt: Showdown, which is part survival game, part competitive FPS and more of a horror-themed game than it is a western.
+The designs of the bounty hunter characters and weapons, though, are pretty appealing if you enjoy this sort of backdrop, and don't mind an infusion of supernatural enemies like giant spiders and zombies in 1800s Louisianna.

 Call of Juarez: Bound in Blood